-Non-fiduciary services may include: reviewing the size, demographics and growth trends of the retirement plan and making recommendations on key provisions in the retirement plan; providing educational materials prepared by platform providers, addressing general fiduciary duties applicable to maintaining a retirement plan; conducting periodic meetings, with clients, to discuss certain industry and legislative developments; liaising between the retirement plan and service providers, product sponsors or vendors; and, recommending one or more platform service providers.
+Non-fiduciary services may include: reviewing the size, demographics and growth trends of the retirement plan and making recommendations on key provisions in the retirement plan; providing educational materials prepared by platform providers, addressing general fiduciary duties applicable to maintaining a retirement plan; conducting periodic meetings, with clients, to discuss certain industry and legislative developments; liaising between the retirement plan and service providers.
 Advisers evaluate industry service providers, based upon a variety of factors including, but not limited to, cost, fund performance, and services provided.
 In doing so, Advisers provide services including assisting with the preparation, distribution and evaluation of requests for proposals for platform providers, and interviewing finalists.